R. J. Rummel: Factor analysis

 Critical reviews of Rummel's estimates have focused on two aspects, namely his choice of data sources and his statistical approach.
 Historical sources Rummel based his estimates upon can rarely serve as sources of reliable figures.
 The statistical approach Rummel used to analyze big sets of diverse estimates may lead to dilution of useful data with noisy ones.
 Rummel and other genocide scholars are focused primarily on establishing patterns and testing various theoretical explanations of genocides and mass killings.
 In their work, as they are dealing with large data sets that describe mass mortality events globally, they have to rely on selective data provided by country experts, so precise estimates are neither a required nor expected result of their work.
 Yehuda Bauer, noted scholar of the Holocaust who commented that democide is more appropriate to describe mass atrocities perpetrated by state actors than genocide, wrote in Rethinking the Holocaust: "Rummel has been criticized for exaggerating the losses.
 Even if the criticisms were valid, a figure lower by 10 or 20 or even 30 percent would make absolutely no difference to the general conclusions that Rummel draws."

+Rummel's works have been criticized for establishing estimates on hearsay and unverifiable overtly high death estimates from highly biased authors.
+An example of this is in the Tito's Slaughterhouse chapter of Statistics of Democide, where Rummel quotes estimates for the democide record of Tito's Yugoslavia from authors who were sympathetic towards the Independent State of Croatia (NDH) and who attempted to downplay or deny the crimes of Ustaše in the Holocaust in the Independent State of Croatia, an example of those authors being Ivo Omrčanin, a former NDH official in foreign ministry and an espouser of fascist ideals.

 Awards and nominations

 In 1999, Rummel was awarded the Susan Strange Award of the International Studies Association.
 This award recognizes a person "whose singular intellect, assertiveness, and insight most challenge conventional wisdom and intellectual and organizational complacency in the international studies community."
 In 2003, Rummel was given The Lifetime Achievement Award from the Conflict Processes Organized Section of the American Political Science Association for "scholarly contributions that have fundamentally improved the study of conflict processes."

-Rummel used to publicly claim that he was a finalist for the Nobel Prize for Peace, based on an Associated Press report reprinted in his local paper about an alleged Nobel short list of 117 names.
+Rummel used to publicly claim that he was a finalist for the Nobel Peace Prize, based on an Associated Press report reprinted in his local paper about an alleged Nobel short list of 117 names.
 Although he retracted the claim, it still appeared in one of his books.
-Rummel was nominated multiple times for the Peace Prize by Per Ahlmark but no shortlist has been made public.
+Rummel was nominated multiple times for the Nobel Peace Prize by Per Ahlmark but no shortlist has been made public.